ItaiAxelrad/remote-sensing/posts/precipitation-dataset-validation.md

 ## Preprocessing of Data

-First, clear you workspace, set your working directory and load the required library
+First, clear your workspace, set your working directory, and load the required library

 ```r
 # clear workspace